The Awful Truth: Previews and release

 The Awful Truth was shot in just six weeks, a record for a film of this genre (according to Ralph Bellamy).
 It was finished ahead of schedule and $200,000 ($ in dollars) under budget.
 The film contained several risqué moments which normally would have run afoul of the Motion Picture Production Code, including Jerry making double entendres about coal mines to an oblivious Dan, Dixie Belle Lee's exposed underwear, Lucy "goosing" pompous Mrs. Vance, and the final moment of the film when the cuckoo clock figures go into the same room together.
 Code administrator Joseph Breen permitted these gags because the picture and its cast were high-quality, which served to undercut the raciness of the moments.

 The film was test screened, and the audience's reaction was good but not outstanding.
 Audiences were unused to seeing the three stars in a comedy, and were unsure whether they should laugh.
 McCarey realized the opening was too somber, and that viewers were not certain the picture was a comedy.
 He rewrote the opening scenes, adding one in which Lucy calls her attorney to discuss her impending divorce.
 A new bit in this scene helped establish the tone of the film more clearly.
 While on the phone, Lucy's lawyer tries to tell her that "Marriage is a beautiful thing".
 Each time, his wife (standing in the background of the shot) yells impatiently at him to remind him that dinner is ready.
 This happens three times.
 The attorney's response is harsher the second time.
 The third time, he shouts back "Shut your big mouth!"
 At a second preview, audiences roared with laughter.

 The Awful Truth was released in theaters in the United States on October 21, 1937.

 Box office and reception

 Gross box office receipts for The Awful Truth were more than $3 million ($ in dollars).
 The film made a profit of $500,000 ($ in dollars) in a year when Columbia Pictures' studio-wide profit was just $1.3 million ($ in dollars).
 By October 1990, the film had earned North American theatrical rentals of $1.53 million.

-The Film Daily named The Awful Truth as one of the ten best films of 1937.
+The Film Daily named The Awful Truth as one of the ten best films of the year.

 Although he was not nominated for an Academy Award for Best Actor, the film was a triumph for Cary Grant.
 Overnight he was transformed into an A-list leading man.
 "The Cary Grant Persona" was fully established by this film, and Grant not only became an able improviser but often demanded improvisation in his films thereafter.
 Ralph Bellamy, however, was typecast for years in "amiable dope" roles after The Awful Truth.